Samsegun/space-tourism/README.md

 ### What I learned

 This project made me realise how powerful the react library is.
 State management is still a huge task for now though.
 I had no idea what the "explore button" on the homepage is meant to do, so i played around with it by adding animations.
-Also, adding animations with framer motion is so cool.
 Below is a code snippet of the navbar animation.

 ```js
 const listVariants = {